I don’t actually care about growth

 Not because I’m afraid of success, but because “success” to me means being able to get what needs done, done without having to hire a team.
 If I have to hire someone for support or sales or as a virtual assistant, or anything else, then, for me, it’s not only a failure but also not the type of company I want to have.

 For most startups, not growing past 3 founders would be considered an epic fail.
+For me though, the by-product of business success is freedom, not always growth.

 My own relationship with business growth